MRPT/mrpt/doc/_readme_directory_.txt

 The directory "images" is for temporary stored images.
 Add new images to "design_of_images" or "screenshots" if they are referenced in the doxygen documentation.

-The final ".chm" file is copied to the root directory.

     ~~  The MRPT Library  ~~
     Jose Luis Blanco, Aug 2007